Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Vasily Belokurov and the UChicago structure formation group for useful discussions during this project.
+We are grateful to Vasily Belokurov, Denis Erkal and the UChicago structure formation and Cambridge Streams group for useful discussions during this project.
 We thank Alexander Ji and the Caterpillar collaboration for providing halo tracks of the Caterpillar simulations used in this study.
-AK was supported by the National Science Foundation grants AST-1714658 and AST-1911111 and NASA ATP grant 80NSSC20K0512.
+AK was supported by the National Science Foundation grant AST-1911111 and NASA ATP grant 80NSSC20K0512.
 SW was supported by the University of Chicago CCRF’s Quad Research Scholarship program.
 Analyses presented in this paper were greatly aided by the following free software packages: {\tt NumPy} \citep{numpy_ndarray}, {\tt SciPy} \citep{scipy}, {\tt Matplotlib} \citep{matplotlib}, and \href{https://github.com/}{\tt GitHub}.
 We have also used the Astrophysics Data Service (\href{http://adsabs.harvard.edu/abstract_service.html}{\tt ADS}) and \href{https://arxiv.org}{\tt arXiv} preprint repository extensively during this project and the writing of the paper.